dakshbhatnagar/SQLProjects/HRData/Readme.md

-Unveiling HR Data Insights: A Multifaceted Exploration with SQL, Google Sheets, Python, and Tableau
+## Unveiling HR Data Insights

+**A Multifaceted Exploration with SQL, Google Sheets, Python, and Tableau**

-Hey Data Enthusiasts!
+Hey!

 I've been on an exhilarating journey recently, delving into the intricate world of data jobs.
-Armed with SQL, Google Sheets, Python, and Tableau, I embarked on a comprehensive analysis to unravel key insights.
+Armed with SQL, Google Sheets, Python, and Tableau,

+I embarked on a comprehensive analysis to unravel key insights.
 Here's a glimpse into the fascinating questions I tackled and the answers uncovered:

 1) **How many people are in each job?** - Leveraging SQL for a meticulous headcount analysis, breaking down the workforce by job roles.